-- Judge Marx's division is piloting the NEW 15th Circuit Judicial Viewer System ("JVS").
-Do not submit any orders in anticipation of a hearing via the Online Scheduling System.
-Proposed Orders should be submitted through the Online Scheduling System, without a signature line, as the orders will be signed electronically and will be e-filed and e-served.
+- Do not submit any orders in anticipation of a hearing via the Online Scheduling System.
+Proposed Orders should be submitted through the Online Scheduling System, without a signature line, as the orders will be signed electronically and will bee-filed and e-served.
 If the order being submitted is regarding a hearing held in open court, the date of that hearing must be included in the first sentence of the order.

 - Orders submitted for cases involving pro se litigants: the order must indicate that the moving party will be serving the pro se party with a copy of the order via US Mail.